gunjanpurplle/i18n-hindi-poc/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## COMMANDS:

-- project name is `azcadea`
-- `ng add @angular/localize` to install localize package.
-- configuration of angular.json.
-- `ng extract-i18n --output-path src/locale` to extract all the locales in source locale file.
-- `ng build --localize` to generate build separate build for each locale in dist
-- serve the build using `serve dist/azcadea` or `npx http-server dist/azcadea`
-- run local build using `ng serve` (doesn't work as expected, problem in routing).